What is Ticket Triage?

 Every emergency room department has its own triage rules, but most group patients into one of five levels:

-Anyone who is in need of resuscitation automatically gets moved to the front of the line.
+Anyone who needs resuscitation automatically gets moved to the front of the line.
 Emergent cases come next (usually people who are experiencing heart or brain-related issues), followed by urgent cases (serious or complex issues, that don’t have to be dealt with right this second), and then non-urgent cases.
+Similarly, prioritizing tickets in support involves assessing urgency, impact, and the effort required to resolve each ticket.

-A hospital’s ability to properly classify patients when they walk through the door allows them to be as efficient and effective as possible.
-And the same goes for your call center, customer service teams, or help desk’s triage process.
+A hospital’s ability to properly classify patients when they walk through the door allows it to be as efficient and effective as possible.
+The same goes for your call center, customer service automation, or help desk triage process.
+Here, incoming support tickets, incoming requests, and customer inquiries are the main items being triaged to ensure efficient support operations.

-Proper ticket triaging matters for a variety of reasons.
-And the more you embrace a systematic approach directing support tickets, the more you’ll enjoy benefits like these:
+Proper ticket triage matters for many reasons.
+The more you adopt a systematic approach to directing support tickets the more you’ll get these benefits:

 Confidence

 From a top-down perspective, management gains more confidence that support is being handled properly.
-And from an employee perspective, there’s a greater sense of confidence that you’re being properly utilized in your role.
+From an employee perspective, there’s a greater sense of confidence that you’re being properly utilized in your role.

 Productivity